The 15 Best Cutting Boards for Home Cooks, According to a Food Editor

 The Best Cutting Board for Serving

-Sometimes you need to thinly slice seven shallots, but sometimes you just need to display a stunning cheese spread.
+Sometimes you need to thinly slice seven shallots, but sometimes you just need to display a stunning meat and cheese spread.
 This gorgeous, vintage-inspired board—made from 19th-century reclaimed wood—is for the latter.
 With both a handle and feet, it can move effortlessly from kitchen to living room during cocktail parties and function as a trivet for warm dishes and pans.
-It’s also totally safe for cutting and slicing.
+(It’s also totally safe for cutting and slicing.)

 - Potentially hard to store if you're short on cabinet space